intelligentautomation/proteus/README.md

 ### Requirements

-Proteus has been tested with JDK6, JDK7 and Eclipse RCP 3.7.x. (_Indigo_).
+Proteus requires JDK 7 and Eclipse RCP 3.7.x. (_Indigo_).
 The build also requires [Ant](http://ant.apache.org/ "Ant") to be installed on you computer and to be available on your path.

 To [build](#building) Proteus for multiple platforms (e.g. Mac OS X, Linux and Windows), the Eclipse target installation needs to have the [Delta pack](#delta-pack) installed.
 The Delta pack contains platform-specific bundles and executables for multiple platforms.
 By default an Eclipse RCP installation only contains bundles for the specific platform it will run on.